جفت Litecoin (LTC) چیست؟

 Higher Supply Cap

 Litecoin has a maximum supply of 84 million coins, exactly four times Bitcoin's 21 million cap.
-This larger supply is designed to complement the faster block times and potentially reduce the psychological barrier of high per-unit prices, making LTC more accessible for smaller transactions and everyday use.
+This larger supply is designed to complement the faster block times and provide more units for everyday transactions, potentially making it more suitable as a medium of exchange.

 Lower Transaction Fees